Bushbury: Leisure Facilities

 There was a former AMF bowling alley in Bushbury, called Strykers.
 During the 1990s, it was home to a Quasar laser arena and a SEGA World arcade.
 In October 2013, Strykers closed its doors in 'mysterious circumstances', according to local newspaper, the Express & Star.

 Following the closure, local rumours suggested the bowling alley had closed permanently, closed temporarily for redecoration or was closed in the short term while the owners decided what to do.
-Enquiries made by the Express and Star revealed no response from the owner, Garland Leisure Limited, suggesting that nobody really had a clue what was going on.
+Enquiries made by the Express & Star revealed no response from the owner, Garland Leisure Limited, suggesting that nobody really had a clue what was going on.
 Garland Leisure Limited issued a notice to Companies House which entered the company into insolvency on 5 November 2013, giving a better indication of the future for the company.

 On 23 December 2013, a fire started in the empty Strykers building, a blaze which took around 100 firefighters to control and all but destroyed the building.
 Bulldozers were quickly brought to the scene to flatten the remainder.
 According to the Express & Star, the owner was said to be 'devastated' and 'didn't know what to do' with the remaining large strip of land, which is located at the end of a residential street, directly opposite the newly constructed KFC fast food restaurant.